 - 51% of all Science, Technology, Engineering, and Math (STEM) jobs are projected to be in computer science-related fields, according to the White House.
 The federal government alone needs an additional 10,000 IT and cybersecurity professionals, and the private sector needs many more.

 “Computer science is not only important for the tech sector,” states a 2016 White House fact sheet, “but also for a growing number of industries, including transportation, healthcare, education, and financial services, that are using software to transform their products and services.
 In fact, more than two-thirds of all tech jobs are outside the tech sector.”

-The demand for tech talent rising across industries nationwide and the current education system is failing to produce qualified talent to fill these roles.
+The demand for tech talent and boosting the tech economy is rising across industries nationwide.
+However, the current education system is failing to produce qualified talent to fill these roles.
 EaaS aids to fill this gap through multiple mediums.
-At Woz U, customized technology courses in data science, software development, and cybersecurity are delivered to students, academic institutions, and enterprises in a custom, scalable, and affordable format to helps fill the skill gap and innovate tech education.
+With powered by Woz U programs and customized technology courses in data science, software development, and cybersecurity are delivered to students, academic institutions, and enterprises in a custom, scalable, and affordable format to helps fill the skill gap and innovate tech education.